Our Insurance Strategy

+These premium adjustment mechanisms are sometimes known as profit shares or experience adjustments.
 The intent of these arrangements is to return a portion of premiums where the number or value of claims is better than the Insurer expected in their pricing.
-Generally, the adjustment amount is used to:

 For the Police Blue Ribbon Insurance (PBRI) arrangements, the amount, if any, is used to reduce future premiums by offsetting against premiums that would otherwise be payable.